Retro-Devils/Mugen-Pi-4/README.md

 # V3 is a MAJOR UPDATE .

   - No more scripts(.sh) it directly launches exes from retropie.

-           Retropie will still see read and launch .sh
+           NOTE :Retropie will still see read and launch .sh

   - Qjoypad auto loads layout with same name as exe.